khandrish/eden/README.md

 Exmud is a framework and game agnostic M.U.D. engine.

 **WARNING:** Exmud is in the prototyping stage and is likely to change rapidly and dramatically without warning.
 It is not ready to be used.
+Documentation is sparse and possibly outdated.

 ## What does framework agnostic mean?
 It means that in an effort to, among other things, limit the scope the following restrictions are in place: